Skip directly to site content Skip directly to page options Skip directly to A-Z link Skip directly to A-Z link Skip directly to A-Z link

 Wildlife Population

 Monitoring of the Ethiopian wolves in the Bale Mountains has been continuous since 1997, with a long-term focus on 2 core subpopulations, Sanetti Plateau and Web Valley; the neighboring subpopulations of Morebawa (connected to the Web Valley by the Genale Corridor) and Chafadalacha were also monitored.
 Subpopulations are groups of neighboring wolf packs separated from others by geographic barriers or habitat bottlenecks.
-A team of 6–8 experienced monitors routinely observe Ethiopian wolf packs on foot or horseback, at daytime, following standard protocols (15,41).
+A team of 6–8 experienced monitors routinely observe Ethiopian wolf packs on foot or horseback, during the daytime, following standard protocols (15,41).
 Disease surveillance is also part of the routine field monitoring; carcasses are found opportunistically or in response to reports by park rangers and members of the local community, and searches intensify afterward.
-Well-established disease alert networks, involving local communities, animal health offices and park staff, also contribute to detect diseases among local dog populations.
+Well-established disease alert networks, involving local communities, animal health offices and park staff, also contribute to detection of diseases among local dog populations.
 We implemented oral rabies vaccination campaigns in 2018 and 2019, concentrated in Morebawa (10 packs) and the Web Valley (2 packs); no packs in the Sanetti Plateau were vaccinated before the outbreak (Ethiopian Wolf Conservation Programme, unpub. data).
 A limited trial of a CDV vaccine targeting packs in Chafadalacha (2 packs) and Morebawa (1 pack) was also performed.

 Observations and Data Collection